windowsadmins/csharpdialog/CONTRIBUTING.md

 - README.md contributors section
 - Git commit history

-Thank you for contributing to CsharpDialog!
+Thank you for contributing to csharpDialog!